View our new web site which supplies, installs

 ADDITIONS & UPDATES ARE LISTED

-opened in February 2002 this site is now eleven years old.
+opened in February 2002 this site is now fourteen years old.
 It contains

 information on a wide range of old telephones, new telephones, cordless telephones,